Home ยป Recipes ยป Breakfast

 Flour, greek yogurt, cinnamon, honey, egg whites and vanilla in a bowl to combine.

-Add the flour, greek yogurt, egg whites, honey, vanilla and cinnamon to a large mixing bowl (image 1).
+Add the flour, greek yogurt, egg whites, honey, vanilla and cinnamon to a large bowl (image 1).

 Fully combined pancake batter in a mixing bowl with a wooden spoon.